baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 At this point your WiFi router should have automatically assigned an IP to the Raspberry Pi (assuming the router is running DHCP).

-To access the Raspberry Pi, we'll need its host name (generally this defaults to `raspberrypi`) or we’ll need to get the IP address it has been assigned by the network, which you can get via your WiFi routers administrate interface or `nmap` or `arp`.
+To access the Raspberry Pi, we'll need its host name, which you provided in Step 4, (generally this defaults to `raspberrypi`) or we’ll need to get the IP address it has been assigned by the network, which you can get via your WiFi routers administrate interface or `nmap` or `arp`.